I can clearly remember the time when I discovered WordPress for myself.

 Thrive Themes is the other premium theme that I’m crazy about.

-I work on a lot of client web design projects using Thrive themes.
+I have worked on countless client website design projects using Thrive products.

 - Adding social share buttons,

 Because most of these features and options are built into each theme.

 This list was very difficult to put together and could have quite easily been much longer.

 However, I’ve kept it short because I already have a blog post listing my favorite premium plugins here.

 Below I’ve listed the plugins that I truly believe to be professional in every way!